wschreyer/PENTrack/README.md

 You can modify the simulation on four different levels:

-1. Modify the /in/*.in configuration files and use the implemented particles, sources, spectra, etc. (more info below and in the corresponding *.in files)
+1. Modify the /in/*.in configuration files and use the implemented particles, sources, fields, etc. (more info below and in the corresponding *.in files)
 2. Modify the code in main.c and combine TParticle-, TGeometry-, TField-, TSource-classes etc. into your own simulation (you can generate a Doxygen documentation by typing `doxygen doxygen.config`)
-3. Implement your own particles by inheriting from the TParticle class and fill the Reflect-, Absorb- and Decay-Routines with the corresponding physics
+3. Implement your own particles, sources or fields by inheriting from the corresponding base classes and fill the virtual routines with the corresponding physics
 4. Make low level changes to the existing classes

 Defining your experiment